 - Your social media channels such as WhatsApp, Facebook Messenger, Instagram, or Telegram.

 - Other messaging platforms and tools you have in your stack (such as Slack).

 - Alternatively, check if you can configure the integration yourself via code snippet or an open API.

-Many chatbot development platforms offer multiple integrations, so you can use chatbots across many channels.
+Many chatbot development service providers and platforms offer multiple integrations, so you can use chatbots across many channels.

 Step 3: Choose the chatbot platform

 Now that you know what chatbot variants you want to create and which channels you want to cover, it’s time to choose the provider.

 You have two options: the framework or the platform.